You Sent Me Flying

-"You Sent Me Flying" is a song by English singer and songwriter Amy Winehouse from her debut studio album Frank (2003).
+"You Sent Me Flying" is a song by the English singer-songwriter Amy Winehouse from her debut studio album Frank (2003).
 Written by Winehouse and Felix Howard, the song was released on 5 April 2004 as the album's third single, with "In My Bed" as its A-side.
 The single peaked at number 60 on the UK Singles Chart.